-Choose Click Choose to navigate to a folder on a Mass Storage Device to import from.
+Choose Click Choose to navigate to a folder on a Mass Storage Device to import from .
 Check All Click Check All to select all thumbnails.
 Uncheck All Click Uncheck All to deselect all thumbnails.
 Thumbnail zoom Use the zoom slider to increase or decrease the magnification of the thumbnails in the preview pane.

-Import Options
+Import options

-Select where you want to place the imported files from the popup list.
-Select this option to select a dated subfolder to place the files in.
+Import to Select where you want to place the imported files from the popup list.
+Place in subfolder Select this option to select a dated subfolder to place the files in.
 Select the date format.
-Select this option to overwrite existing files within the selected folder.
-Select this option to automatically run a batch preset after importing files.
+Replace existing files Select this option to overwrite existing files within the selected folder.
+Run Batch Preset Select this option to automatically run a batch preset after importing files.
 Select your preset from the drop-down list.
-Select this option to rename imported files.
+Rename Select this option to rename imported files.
 Drag tokens into the Name field, and arrange into desired order.
 A preview is displayed below.

-You can also click File | Import to import files from Manage.
+You can also click File | Import to import files from Manage or View mode.